ThomasPrikryl/angular-introduction/README.md

 It contains examples of basic JS/TS features (as a refresher) as well as building blocks used in Angular.
 You can find examples under `src/examples`
+A detailed task description will be handed out to the participants separately.

 ## II: Travelling App